-The application process begins with a full proposal; there is no requirement to submit a letter of intent or intent to apply form.
+The application process begins with a full proposal; there is no requirement to submit an intent to apply form.
 Full proposals for a Small Research Grant on Education are due by 12:00pm Noon central time on the deadline date.